 docker run command.
 All the details about the started process, text of the script, and so on, are written into the build log (the Verbose mode enables viewing them).

-The checkout directory and most build agent directories are mapped inside the Docker process.
+The build checkout directory and most build agent directories are mapped inside the Docker process.

 If the process environment contains the

 TEAMCITY_DOCKER_NETWORK environment variable set by the previous Docker Compose build step, this network is passed to the started

 docker run command with the

 Restoring File Ownership on Linux